joerup/website/apps/omega.md

 The interface is smooth, fluid, and fun.
 Buttons are large and colorful, arranged to maximize efficiency and ease of use.
 The whole expression appears on one line as you input it, and then together with the result when you press enter.
 Characters are given high-quality mathematical typesetting.
 You can type in crazy long expressions and it’s a breeze.
 Results are saved to a history tape for future use.
 And you have the freedom to customize your calculator with different themes.

-# We’re committed to providing an ad-free experience for everyone.

-No one wants to be interrupted by irrelevant ads while trying to use their calculator.
-That’s why Omega has no outside advertisements.
-We also don’t collect any data from users.
-Your calculations and any other information are kept on your device only.

 # Unlock even more features with Omega Pro.

-Available as a single in-app purchase.
+Even more features.
 All 30+ themes, an interactive text pointer for editing the input line, and saving and exporting your past calculations.
 Variables for storing and recalling values, plugging numbers into expressions, graphing functions, and more advanced operations like summation, derivatives, and integrals.

 # It’s time to get the best calculator experience.
 Download Omega Calculator today.